danielr1996/bumpup-deno/packages/cli/README.md

 #### Inline Plugins

-Because the configuration is just plain javascript it is also possible to specify a plugin inline.
-This might be usefull if you want to debug the workflow or slightly alter a plugins behaviour without writing and publishing a complete plugin for it.
+Because the configuration is just plain javascript/typescript it is also possible to specify a plugin inline.
+This might be useful if you want to debug the workflow or slightly alter a plugins behaviour without writing and publishing a complete plugin for it.